-This section will explain the general workflow used to import/export .nif files to/from blender.
+This section will explain the general workflow used to import/export .nif files to/from Blender.

-• The nif importer and exporter is show under File > Import and File > Export.
+• The nif importer and exporter is shown under File > Import and File > Export.

-Note: This assumes at least begginer level skills with blender.
-If you need an introduction consider reading the Blender Manual.
+Note: If you need an introduction consider reading the Blender Manual.
+This assumes at least beginner level skills with Blender.